-In a comfortable and supportive atmosphere, We offer a highly personalized approach tailored to each of our clients individual needs to help them attain the personal growth they’re striving for.
+In a comfortable and supportive atmosphere, we offer a highly personalized approach tailored to our client’s individual needs to help them attain personal growth.
 We work with individuals, couples, and families with a wide range of emotional and behavioral issues.

 We know that clients want to see progress even though it may be incremental.
 Therefore, we provide for a collaborative structure, plan and goals that allow clients to see progress every week.
-We provide resources, homework, and education to our clients to help them in the process of self-discovery and addressing relationship issues.
+We provide resources, homework, and education to our clients to help them self-discover and address relationship issues.
 We help clients to find solutions to solvable problems and develop coping skills to address issues that are harder to solve.

 Internal Family Systems (IFS) is an approach to psychotherapy that identifies and addresses multiple sub-personalities or families within each person’s mental system.
 These sub-personalities consist of wounded parts and painful emotions such as anger and shame, and parts that try to control and protect the person from the pain of the wounded parts.
 The sub-personalities are often in conflict with each other and with one’s core Self, a concept that describes the confident, compassionate, whole person that is at the core of every individual.
 IFS focuses on healing the wounded parts and restoring mental balance and harmony by changing the dynamics that create discord among the sub-personalities and the Self.